unlock-protocol/unlock/locksmith/README.md

 In development mode, migrations will run upon start up ensuring that your persistence layer is up to date.
 In production, migrations will need to be performed manually.
-This can be performed via `npm db:migrate`.
+This can be performed via `yarn db:migrate`.
 Please review the migrations included so that you are aware of the items included.

 ### Testing

-Tests can be run via `npm test`.
+Tests can be run via `yarn test`.
 Please note that the project includes end-to-end tests that will require database access.